Regretting You: Plot

-Clara is going out at night with Miller, but Morgan disapproves as she knows they were talking while he was dating someone else.
-Morgan and Jonah later find hidden letters from Jenny to Chris.
-He wants to ignore them, unlike Morgan.
-When she points out a painting that Jenny suggested she buy Chris for his birthday although Morgan hated it, they both egg it.
+Morgan expresses disapproval in Clara and Miller's relationship, knowing their flirtation began while he was with Shelby.
+Morgan and Jonah later find hidden letters from Jenny to Chris, which he wants to ignore despite her protests.
+Morgan points out a painting that Jenny suggested she buy Chris for his birthday although she hated it, so they both egg it.
+Over time, Morgan distracts herself with remodeling, while Clara prepares college applications, and Jonah continues to take care of Elijah.